devopscodegen/devops-cicd-pipeline-code-generator/docs/cicd_pipeline_stages.md

         - Ensure there is always adequate traffic in the environment to trigger alarms if a deployment is unhealthy
         - Test specific workflows and assert that the system is functioning correctly.
     - Examples of tools that can be used for synthetic tests include but are not limited to Amazon CloudWatch Synthetics,Dynatrace Synthetic Monitoring, and Datadog Synthetic Monitoring.
-    - Run dynamic application security testing in parallel to synthetic testing
+    - Run dynamic application security testing (dast) or interactive application security testing (iast) in parallel to synthetic testing
         - Perform testing of web applications and APIs by running automated scans against it to identify vulnerabilities through techniques such as cross-site scripting (XSS) and SQL injection(SQLi).
-        - Examples of tools that can be used for dynamic application security testing include but are not limited to OWASP ZAP, StackHawk, and AppScan.
+        - Examples of tools that can be used for dynamic application security testing (dast) or interactive application security testing (iast) include but are not limited to OWASP ZAP, StackHawk, and AppScan.
     - Run observability testing in parallel to synthetic testing
         - Test if metrics, logs and traces are generated and we can understand the internal state of the system by examining this telemetry data
         - Monitor deployments across regions and fail when threshold breached.